AstraZeneca/chemicalx/docs/source/notes/introduction.rst

 Model Layers
 ------------

 Drug pair scoring models in ChemicalX inherit from

 Pipelines
 ---------

+Pipelines provide high level abstractions for the end-to-end training and evaluation of ChemicalX models.
+Given a dataset and model a pipeline can easily train and score the model on the dataset.

 .. code-block:: python